-After you create a load balancer and add nodes to it, you can manage and modify it on its detail page.
+After you create a load balancer, you manage it from its detail page.

 Point Hostname at Load Balancer